 Skip to main content

-As part of its 125th Anniversary Celebration, Trinity Washington University will host a symposium on many of the pressing issues facing American democracy and how they impact the vote on Friday, October 25.
-Experts and students will explore topics including the importance of women organizing and engaging in political action, social justice as applied to immigration, religious nationalism, and the role of the media as it shapes our political discourse.
+As part of its 125th Anniversary Celebration, Trinity Washington University hosted a symposium on many of the pressing issues facing American democracy and how they impact the vote on Friday, October 25.
+Experts and students explored topics including the importance of women organizing and engaging in political action, social justice as applied to immigration, religious nationalism, and the role of the media as it shapes our political discourse.

-As politics consumes our daily conversations and the presidential election grows ever closer, Trinity Washington University’s symposium offers the opportunity to engage with speakers from many areas of expertise for conversations that will engage and enlighten attendees.
+As politics consumes our daily conversations and the presidential election grows ever closer, Trinity Washington University’s symposium offered the opportunity to engage with speakers from many areas of expertise for conversations that engaged and enlightened attendees.

 Distinguished Speakers